bohdon/WFCPlugin/README.md

 An Unreal plugin for procedural generation using [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse) algorithms.

+> Note: This plugin currently conflicts with the built-in `WaveFunctionCollapse` plugin, which uses a ShortName of `WFC`.
+Disable that plugin or change this plugin's module name if both are needed.

 ## Features

 - Game and level generation oriented features.